Voices from the Industry – NKBA

 • Professional audio or video recording of sessions at KBIS is not permitted (KBIS reserves the right to audio and/or video record any session).

-• Voices from the Industry (VFTI) conference speakers will receive a complimentary VIP registration package to KBIS, including a show floor pass, VFTI full conference pass, a ticket to the Industry + Design Awards and a Bash ticket, all valued at over $500.
+• Voices from the Industry (VFTI) conference speakers will receive a complimentary VIP registration package to KBIS, including a show floor pass, a VFTI full conference pass, and a Bash ticket.
 Co-presenter(s) are welcome and must be listed on the submission form.
-Only two complimentary VIP packages are provided per session/workshop.
+Only two complimentary VIP packages are provided per session.

 • VFTI Conference speakers will not receive reimbursement for travel expenses or any additional compensation.

 • Please note: VFTI speakers are non-paid.
-All transportation, lodging and meals are speaker’s own expense.
+All transportation, lodging, and meals are the speaker’s own expense.

 Distribution of Materials